b310-digital/mindwendel/README.md

 VAULT_ENCRYPTION_KEY_BASE64: ...
 ```

-There is an example given inside the `docker-compose.yml` with a docker compose minio setup.
+There is an example given inside the `docker-compose.yml` with a docker compose rustfs setup.

 To deactivate file storage, use `MW_FEATURE_IDEA_FILE_UPLOAD` (defaults to `true`) and set it to `false`.